agathoklisx/libved/README.md

      more conditions.

-   - it doesn't try to catch conditions that don't make logical sense and expects a common workflow, and there is not really a desire to flood the code with conditional branches.
+   - it doesn't try to catch conditions that don't make logical sense and expects a common workflow, and there is not really a desire to overflow the universe with conditional branches to catch conditions, that never met, and when met, there are ways to know where to meet them.

    - the highlighted system is ridiculously simple (note: this never is going to be nor ever intented as a general purpose editor; it strives to achieve this level of the functionality that can be considered productive but with quite few lines of code;
      as such is full of hand written calculations, which, yes, are compact but fragile)

-   - there are no tests to guarrantee correctness and probably never will (it just follows, and as an excuse, the waterfall model).
+   - there are no tests to guarantee correctness and probably never will (it just follows, and as an excuse, the waterfall model).

    - there are no comments to the code, so it is probably hard to understand and hack happily